eclipse-che/che-operator/README.md

 ### How to run tests using real cluster(e2e)

-The resulted binary is created in the root of the repo.
+The resulting binary is created in the root of the repo.
 Make sure it is run from this location since it uses relative paths to yamls that are then deserialized.
 There's a script `run-okd-local.sh` which is more of a CI thing, however, if you can run `oc cluster up` in your environment, you are unlikely to have any issues.

 ```